Do you want to learn how to host a website? Self-hosted website builders like WordPress offer you full freedom to build any kind of website.

 Luckily, Bluehost has agreed to offer our users a discount on hosting and free domain name.
 Basically, you’ll be able to get started for $2.75 per month.

-They are one of the largest hosting companies in the world and an officially recommended WordPress hosting provider.
+They are one of the largest hosting companies in the world and an officially recommended WordPress web hosting provider.
+They offer a free SSL certificate and great customer support.

 For other shared hosting plans, see our comparison of the best hosting companies.